Written by Rene Malalri

 An article posted on the Nextiva blogsite notes that a modern VoIP service can lower phone bills by as high as 60%.
 The reason is that a VoIP solution offers free installation fees, unlimited nationwide calls, and low international calling.

 A cloud-based network also provides extra features that could indirectly bring down business costs.
 These are voicemail transcription, call queueing, auto attendants, call control, and more.

 What Are the Average Costs of Office Phone Systems?

 To acquire the latest business phone system, a business should spend at least $1,250 per month on average, according to CostHack.com, a blog that provides individuals and business owners accurate prices for software, business-to-business services, and other technology products.

 It notes that the price of a VoIP phone system is $40 monthly per user while a PBX network is placed at $1,450 per user on average.
 The average cost of a cloud phone system is not less than $30 monthly per user plus extra costs on contact center functions.

 The website adds that phone system providers usually offer their pricing plans on a monthly payment per user.
-Their packages differ from each other and depending on the requirements of a company.
-These requirements include the specific type of phone network, the number of users who will employ the system, the class of hardware (if necessary), to name a few.
+Their packages differ from each other and depend on the requirements of a company.
+These requirements include the specific type of phone network, the number of users who will employ the system, and the class of hardware (if necessary), to name a few.